- Published on 20 March 2020

 By Ellen Hardy

-Technology has enabled the world of finance to innovate and diversify rapidly in recent years — and regulators have struggled to keep pace until now
+Technology has enabled the world of finance to innovate and diversify rapidly in recent years with the increasing digitalisation of banking services — and regulators have struggled to keep pace until now

 - Four of the leading Asian markets: Singapore, Hong Kong, Australia, and China, have all adopted strong digital licence frameworks, with other countries in the region watching closely